-If you’re on the Gold Coast with a pup, this is a great spot to hang out.
-The section of the beach friendly to dogs stretches from Palm Beach Parklands around to Currumbin Creek, and then into the Surf.
+If you’re on the Gold Coast with a pup, this is a great spot.
+The dog friendly section of the beach stretches from Palm Beach Parklands around to Currumbin Creek, right at the south end of the beach.

-This beach in Noosa is not obviously dog friendly, but the name gives it away 🙂 This stretch of sand is at the Spit end of Hastings Street.
+There was some very imaginative councillors that named this Noosa beach 😂 This stretch of sand is at the Spit end of Hastings Street.
 Like most of Noosa’s coastline, it’s mind-blowingly beautiful.
 You and your fur-baby will love the white sand, crystal clear water, and all of your new puppy friends!